openconfig/lemming/gnmi/main/README.md

 ## Purpose

-To provide a reference implementation of a device which provides the collection of customers API's used for Openconfig.
+To provide a reference implementation of a device which provides the collection of customers APIs used for Openconfig.
 This includes:

 * gNMI
 * gNOI